clojurebridge-minneapolis/track1-chatter/Pages/Page 4_ Change code.md

     no changes added to commit (use "git add" and/or "git commit -a")

-#### Adding and Committing the changes
+#### Adding And Committing The Changes

-Let's add and commit the changes.
+Now that our the changes in the editor are saved, let's add and commit the changes to our new branch. _Adding_ files to the branch puts the updated files on the branch. _Committing_ the updated files to the branch saves creates a specific version of the branch - it puts a timestamp and version description of the current state of the branch.
+You must add, then commit files to the branch.

+First, _add_ the specific file(s) with "`git add` + file name" to the branch you are on:

     $: git add README.md project.clj

+Confirm the file was added by checking the status:

     $: git status
     On branch fix-readme